anupamw/MyBriefingsFeedService/README.md

-# Football Transfers Feed Service
+# Briefings styled news Feed Service

-A FastAPI-based web application for football transfer news and feeds, containerized with Docker and designed for deployment on DigitalOcean.
+A FastAPI-based web application for news feeds, containerized with Docker and designed for deployment on DigitalOcean.

 **🚀 Latest Update: GitHub Actions deployment ready!**